venveo/serverless-sharp/README.md

 - **API Gateway**: Acts as a public gateway for requests to your Lambda function
 - **Cloudfront Distribution**: Caches the responses from your API Gateway so the Lambda function doesn't re-execute

+Once deployed, a Cloudfront CDN distribution is generated that is directed to the generated API Gateway.
+This distribution ensures the Lambda function does not get run multiple times for the same image request.

 ## Configuration & Environment Variables
 - `SOURCE_BUCKET` An S3 bucket in your account where your images are stored
 - `OBJECT_PREFIX` A sub-folder where your images are located if not in the root